 Most of our dentists accept US dollars, and our website lists the other payment methods each clinic accepts.
 The majority accept at least one other payment method from debit cards, debit cards, bank transfers, personal checks or traveler checks.
 Please note a small additional processing fee of 3-4% is usually charged on credit cards.

 It is improbable your dentist in Liberia will be in your insurance company’s preferred network, and so they will not be able to bill your insurance provider directly.
 If your provider allows for out-of-network care you may well be able to claim your expenses back once you have returned home.
 If you are unsure you can always check with your insurance company, and be sure to find out what documentation you will need to bring with you to your appointment if they are able to reimburse you.

 When Is the Best Time to Visit One of Our Dentists?

-Apart from public holidays our dentists in Liberia are open all year round.
-The weather is good throughout too, so the best time to go is really up to you.
+Apart from public holidays, our dentists in Liberia are open all year round.
+The weather is temperate throughout the year, so the best time to go is really up to you.